dwastell/Oukitel_WP5_images/README.md

 NB - These images are for the Android Pie, 4 GB version of the phone.
-Please ensure that this firmware is compatible for your model.
+Contents are laregly explanatory.
+If installing TWRP, it is necessary to flash an empty vbmeta image (vbmeta_patched.img), otherwise you risk a boot loop.
+More details regarding TWRP may be found at